emojidex/emojidex-web/README.md

 ```

 ### Build
-For a regular build (usable for deployment):
+For a regular one-off build:
 ```shell
 grunt
 ```

-For a development build:
+For development mode with dynamic compilation:
 ```shell
 grunt dev
 ```